artyomliou/msgpack-nodejs/README.md

 | Node.js 12                                   | ❌          |

 ## Limitation
-1. Does not support stream
-2. Does not support custom extension
+1. Does not support custom extension
-3. Ext family does not have complete test cases for now.
+2. Ext family does not have complete test cases for now.
-4. Does not support float 32, because Javascript float is always 64-bit.
+3. Does not support float 32, because Javascript float is always 64-bit.

 ## TODO
 1. Migrate to typescript